How mouse take work and wetin dey inside am

 5

-System processing
+System handling

-Mouse types and tech difference dem
+Mouse types and the tech difference

 Ball mouse